jieshi1010/Stable-Diffusion-on-GCP/README.md

 ## FAQ
 ### Does it support multi-users/sessions?

-For [Stable-Diffusion-UI-Agones](./Stable-Diffusion-UI-Agones/README.md), it support multi users/sessions in nature since it assign a dedicated pod for each login user.
+For [Stable-Diffusion-UI-Agones](./Stable-Diffusion-UI-Agones/README.md), it supports multi users/sessions in nature since it assigns a dedicated pod for each logged in user.
 For [Stable-Diffusion-UI-GKE](./Stable-Diffusion-UI-GKE/README.md), AUTOMATIC1111's Stable Diffusion WebUI does not support multi users/sessions at this moment, you can refer to https://github.com/AUTOMATIC1111/stable-diffusion-webui/issues/7970.
 To support multi-users, we create one deployment for each model.

 ### About file structure on NFS?
-For [Stable-Diffusion-UI-Agones](./Stable-Diffusion-UI-Agones/README.md), in the demo we use [init script](./Stable-Diffusion-UI-Agones/sd-webui/user-watch.py) to initialize folders for each users.
+For [Stable-Diffusion-UI-Agones](./Stable-Diffusion-UI-Agones/README.md), in the demo we used [init script](./Stable-Diffusion-UI-Agones/sd-webui/user-watch.py) to initialize folders for each user.
-You can customize the init script to meet your need, and there is a [reference](./examples/sd-webui/user-watch.py).
+You can customize the init script to meet your needs, and there is a [reference](./examples/sd-webui/user-watch.py).

 For [Stable-Diffusion-UI-GKE](./Stable-Diffusion-UI-GKE/README.md), instead of building images for each model, we use one image with shared storage from Filestore and properly orchestrate for our files and folders.
 Please refer to the deployment_*.yaml for reference.

-Your folder structure could probably look like this in your Filestore file share, you may have to adjust according to your needs:
+Your folder structure could probably look like this in your Filestore file share, you may have to adjust it according to your needs:
 ```
-/models/Stable-diffusion # <--- This is where Stable Diffusion WebUI looking for models
+/models/Stable-diffusion # <--- This is where Stable Diffusion WebUI Looks for models
 |-- nai
 |   |-- nai.ckpt
 |   |-- nai.vae.pt